vault27/Foundation/paloalto.md

 ## Logs

+- `Monitor > Logs`
+- `Device > Log Settings` - configure alarms + forwarding for the following log types:
+    - System
+    - Configuration
+    - User-ID
+    - IP-Tag
+    - HIP-Match
+    - Global Protect
+    - Correlation - ?
+- `Objects > Log Forwarding` - forwarding profiles, many rules for each profile, used for the following logs:
+    - Auth
+    - Data
+    - Decryption
+    - Threat
+    - Traffic
+    - Tunnel
+    - URL
+    - Wildfire
+- A SNMP trap can be sent for all of the sys logs
 - By default, the logs that the firewall generates reside only in its local storage
+- Sys logs are sent to a SNMP trap destination according to severity level and not by individual sys log type
+- All types (other than Panorama) support customization of the message format
-- Everything is in a Log Forwarding profile: **Objects > Log Forwarding**
+- It is configured in Server Profile
+- You can control which fields are sent + design + arbitrary text: A threat was detected from $src
+- Logs can be forwarded to
+    - Panorama
+    - Syslog
+    - SNMP Traps
+    - Email
+    - HTTP

+**15 Log Types**

+- Traffic
+- Threat
+- URL Filtering
+- Wildfire
+- Data filtering
+- HIP match - ?
+- Global Protect
+- IP tag
+- User-ID
+- Decryption
-- Logging Profile is attached to Security, Authentication, DoS Protection, and Tunnel Inspection policy rules
+- Tunnel Inspection

-**Logging profile**
+- Configuration - ?
+- System
+- Authentication
+- Unified - ?

+## Logging profile

 - Several rules in one profile
-- We configure all in one profile and then apply it to all rules, for example we can negate DNS and ICMP int it: ICMP and DNS are logged only locally to NGFW to lesses load on Panorama
+- We configure all in one profile and then apply it to all rules, for example we can negate DNS and ICMP in it: ICMP and DNS are logged only locally to NGFW to lesses load on Panorama
 - Also in this profile we configure to send logs simulteniusly to Syslog and Panorama
 - Separate rule for logging blocks
 - Log Forwarding Profile is configured for every rule: